anushkaDev9/CodingNotes/Artificial Intelligence/Basic.md

 5) sophia the humanoid.<br/>
 **Artifical General Intellignce**-<br/>
 + Strong AI <br/>
-+ involues machine that process the abiltiy to perform any intellecual task thta a human being can.<br/>
++ involues machine that process the abiltiy to perform any intellecual task that a human being cannot.<br/>
 **Example*- alpha go zero -partial example .<br/>
 **Aritifical Super Intelligence**.<br/>
 + term reffering to the time when the capabilty of computer will surpass humans.<br/>